 I get so excited when apple season rolls around in the fall, and a fresh batch of apple butter is always the first thing on my mind!
-This homemade apple butter recipe is made on the stovetop with just a few basic ingredients, like fresh apples, brown sugar, and cinnamon.
+I prepare this homemade apple butter recipe on the stovetop with just a few basic ingredients, like fresh apples, brown sugar, and cinnamon.
 It cooks up perfectly warm and buttery, ready to spread on toast, pancakes, and whatever else my heart desires!

 Recipe Card